Inside America’s abandoned theme parks

 Joyland Amusement Park, Wichita, Kansas

-The fun was destined to stop though, as steep costs and dwindling visitor numbers forced the Nelsons to close the park in 2006.
+The fun was destined to stop though, and steep costs and dwindling visitor numbers forced the Nelsons to close the park in 2006.
 Various attractions have now been donated or sold to preservation societies or museums, but the site is still dotted with some ruinous rides and peeling ticket boxes, which stir nostalgia in long-time Wichita residents.
-However, the abandoned park could be given new life as plans to redevelop the site with carnival rides and a paintball range are now afloat.
+Sadly, plans to redevelop the site with carnival rides and a paintball range in 2019 fell by the wayside.

 Love this?
 Follow our Facebook page for more travel inspiration